Tsengel-de/tsengels-blog-webserver-playground/README.md

 - **Project Path**: `/home/pi/tsengels-blog-webserver-playground`

 ## Network Architecture
-A visual representation of the network setup can be found here: [Network Diagram](network_diagram.drawio)
+A visual representation of the network setup can be found here: [Network Architecture](network-architecture.md)